 Japan is the world's third-largest economy after the United States and China.
-Its capital city, Tokyo, is the world's largest metropolitan.
+Its capital city, Tokyo, is among the largest cities in the world.
 Japan has some of the world's best infrastructure including buildings and transport facilities.
 However, skyscrapers in Japan are not as tall as those in China or other Asian countries because of the country's susceptibility to earthquakes.
-Construction is difficult due to the high cost of labor and regulations that require all buildings 150 feet to be earthquake proof.
-The following are the tallest building in Japan.
+Construction is difficult due to the high cost of labor and regulations that require all buildings 150 feet to be earthquake-proof.
+The following are the tallest buildings in Japan.

 Japan's 5 Tallest Buildings

 Abeno Harukas is the taller wing of the Abenobashi Terminal Building in Osaka.
 It is the tallest building in the country with a height of 984 feet.
 The building was completed in March 2014 after four years of construction.
 The Abeno Harukas consists of 60 floors above the ground and five below with a total area of 2,280,900 square feet.
 It hosts an observatory, restaurants, a luxurious hotel, and a department store.

 Yokohama Landmark Tower

 The Yokohama Landmark Tower ranks second with a height of 972 feet.
 It is located in the city of Yokohama.
 Construction began in March 1990 and ended in July 1993.
 The tower was the tallest in the country until the construction of the Abeno Harukas in 2014.
 It consists of 73 floors covering an area of 4,227,970 square feet.
 A five-star hotel 603 occupies floors 49-70 while the lower 48 floors contain restaurants offices, clinics, and shops.

 Osaka Prefectural Government Sakishima Building